This is an overall information article about the Destruction Faction Beastclaw Raiders. It will cover the following topics:

 A note on the artwork

 In this article, I have used the amazing artwork from the faction battletome.
 I have done this to convey the right aesthetic and feel of the army.
-All rights for the images are reserved by Games Workshop and the very talented artists that have made them (and I hope they will not get pissed by me displaying the army artwork here).
+All rights for the images are reserved by Games Workshop and the very talented artists that have made them (and I hope they will not get mad by me displaying the awesome army artwork here).

 Short Overview of the Beastclaw Raiders Faction